 Yellowstone National Park was the first designated National Park within the United States, and widely regarded as the first National Park in the world.
-It was established as a park in 1872 by Congress, and was a major influence in the creation of the National Park Service in 1916.
-Yellowstone is known for it’s rich wildlife and active geothermal areas.
+Established as a park in 1872 by Congress, it was a major influence in creating the National Park Service in 1916.
+Yellowstone is known for wildlife and active geothermal areas.
 Yellowstone is a popular summer destination, but it also has some excellent winter activities.
 Winter in Yellowstone has tours that are fun for the entire family, lots of wildlife and small crowds, making it a great time to visit.

 Norris Basin & the geothermal areas

 Grand Prismatic Spring

 Grand Canyon of Yellowstone